Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Chump’s preferred pastime when his services weren’t required was lazing on his back in the sun with his legs sprawled every which way and his tongue draped down the side of his face.
 When he felt like Helping, which was most of the time, he could often be seen pulling draft duty in the monastery's gardens by fetching items, pulling carts, pulling *plows…*

 Or, failing that, and the reason he made such a *fantastic* monastery dog in Gyotin’s opinion, sniffing out people in emotional pain and doing his absolute doggy best to Make Things Better.
-He could be gentle as downy fur, or as boisterous and aggressive as the most well-exercised brownfurs...whichever his New Friend required.
+He could be gentle as downy fur, or as boisterous and aggressive as the most well-exercised brownfurs... whichever his New Friend required.

 In Mother Shoo’s case, he’d settled for lying quietly alongside her as she meditated under the tree in the monastery’s front garden, resting his chin on her knee and watching her with worried eyes.
 His great bruising baton of a tail occasionally beat a couple of wags back and forth whenever she moved, before going still again.